Commercial Pilot Life-Time Earnings Model

 For all career paths, the model includes upgrades from first officer to captain and changes from smaller to larger aircraft.
 The commercial pilot life-time earnings model takes benefits into account as well as hourly pay rates.

 For pilots who have not yet been hired by a Part 121 carrier, Dr. Diane Damos, an internationally recognized expert in pilot hiring, first determines the pilot’s career path.
-Mr. Michael Strelka, an expert in valuations, then exercises the model to produce a life-time earnings estimate.
+Mr. Strelka then constructs a model to produce a life-time earnings estimate.

 Here are examples of the types of cases involving pilot career issues in which Dr. Damos has served as an expert witness: